 The types of assistive technology currently available in Disability Services are listed below.
-The technology is housed in the Office of Academic Support on the first floor of Seton Hall.
+The technology is housed in the Academic Success Center on the first floor of Seton Hall.
 Students are encouraged to contact the disability services staff for more information on how to access the technology.

 JAWS: A computer screen reader for individuals with little to no vision.
 The user navigates the screen using keystrokes rather than the mouse.
 JAWS reads virtually all text in most computer applications including icons, items in drop-down menus, etc. This software is also available in the student computer lab in St. Vincent's Hall and the library.

 Dragon Naturally Speaking: A tool that enables the user to use voice input for creating written material.